antwanvdm/php-oop-music-collection/README.md

 - Any error in your application will be written to the `app/logs/error.log` file.
 - On some pages (the add pages) you will be required to login.
 The database export includes a `test@test.com` user with the password `test`.
-- If youjust want to start the server with basic php, you can run `php -S localhost:8888 server.php`.
+- If you just want to start the server with basic PHP, you can run `php -S localhost:8888 server.php` in the public folder.
 This way, you don't need an apache or nginx server to try out this application.

 ## Roadmap